Half of All Teachers Want to Leave the Profession

 In this article, we’re going to focus on what the PDK poll and focus groups found.

 The PDK poll is conducted annually.
 It includes focus groups with teachers and parents designed to get a sense of how the public perceives teachers and the education system.

 The poll was paired with five days of online focus group meetings with educators and parents who answered open-ended questions about a variety of education-related topics.

 The study was funded by the Carnegie Corporation of New York.
 The final report includes suggestions and recommendations from education reform experts, teachers and parents.
-You can read the full report and polling data here.

 Key Topics of the PDK Poll